 A movie where I refused to see any Trailers or TV Spots because I wanted to enjoy the movie on the big screen without knowing anything about it.
 I had a blast from start to finish and I love all the characters and new additions.
 I laughed, I cried and I felt closer to all the characters at the end and I can’t wait for their next adventure.
 I know the movie is far from perfect but not many movies made me feel this way this year.

 3. Baby Driver

 Probably my most recommended movie of the year, I told all my friends to go see this one.
-A two-hour movie which incorporated music like no other movie before.
+A two-hour movie that incorporated music like no other movie before.
 It’s an amazing feat from director Edgar Wright.
 Some of the best car chase scenes I’ve seen in a long time filled with a kick-ass soundtrack.
 Not sure about a planned sequel but with Edgar involved I’m hopeful.

 The final performance from Hugh Jackman as Wolverine was also his best.
-One of the best Comic Book Movie because it took the genre and made something new and interesting with it.
+One of the best Comic Book movies because it took the genre and made something new and interesting with it.
 It’s more of a character piece and a western with very strong performances from Jackman and Steward which give their characters the best possible farewell they deserve.

 1. War of the Planet of the Apes

 The two previous Apes movies were really good but for me, the final chapter in this Trilogy really went out with a bang.
-What a fine character study and an excellent performance by Andy Serkis (will Motion Capture one day considered for awards?) and the best special effects I’ve ever seen.
+What a fine character study and an excellent performance by Andy Serkis (will Motion Capture one day be considered for awards?) and the best special effects I’ve ever seen.
 It’s amazing that you start to feel for these apes because they act and feel real.
 The best adult movie trilogy out there, who would have thought that when they announced remakes of the classic Planet of the Apes Movies.